John Gant: Hokkaido Nippon-Ham Fighters

 On December 10, 2021, Gant signed with the Hokkaido Nippon-Ham Fighters of Nippon Professional Baseball.
-On November 29, 2022, Gant re-signed a one-year contract extension for the 2023 season.
+On November 29, 2022, Gant re-signed with the Fighters on a one-year contract extension.
+Gant dealt with injury, and never made an appearance for the main club during the 2022 or 2023 seasons.
+In 3 games for the farm team in 2023, his only action for the franchise, Gant logged an 0–2 record and 6.52 ERA with 11 strikeouts in 9 2/3 innings pitched.
+On July 1, 2023, Gant was released by the Fighters.

+Long Island Ducks

+On March 4, 2025, Gant signed with the Long Island Ducks of the Atlantic League of Professional Baseball.
+In four starts for the Ducks, Gant compiled a 2-1 record and 1.71 ERA with 27 strikeouts across 21 innings pitched.

+Kansas City Royals

+On May 17, 2025, Gant's contract was purchased by the Kansas City Royals.
+He elected free agency on November 6.

 Pitching style

 Gant's pitching motion has repeatedly been characterized as "unique".
 He takes one step forward with his left foot, planting it on the right side of the mound, then moves backward, only to take the same step again before throwing the baseball.
 The extra movement, which Gant describes as a "false step", does not occur when he pitches from a set position.

 Gant is also known for his use of the vulcan changeup.